Getting to Big Red Catskiing

 A rental car is the best way to get from Spokane, if there is more than one of you, as it is ready when you land, and you can drop it off right before your return flight.
 There are lots of direct flights to Spokane on Southwest, Alaska, and United.

-If car rental is not an option, and the shuttle doesn't work, Lasting Impressions Limousine may be an option for you, or Bill's Friendly Rides, at 509-951-5445.
+If car rental is not an option, Trail BC-based Lasting Impressions Limousine may be an option for you, or Spokane-based Bill's Friendly Rides, at 509-951-5445.

 From the border crossing, drive north to Rossland.
 At the Esso/Seven Summits Service station, stay on the main road, the left fork (you will pass the Esso station and town of Rossland on your right).
 Drive about another 3 minutes up the highway, pass the Rock Cut Pub, and then turn left at the overhead flashing yellow light into Red.
 Red Mountain Road snakes around the Ram's Head Inn property for about a block, and our HQ is on the right in the Red Robs condo building just before the Red Shutter Inn, and the main roundabout.
 If you're checking in to a Red condo, central reservations is ON the main roundabout.